frameworkit/NCentral-Python/README.md

+# Update 5/3/2023
+requests-toolbelt has removed support for Google AppEngine and therefore is compatible with Urllib3.
+You no longer need to force Urllib3's version for Zeep.

 # Update 4/27/2023
 In order to use Zeep, you must force your Urllib3 to v1.26.15.
 This is because v2.0.0 (released 4/26) breaks one of Zeep's dependencies, requests-toolbelt.
 An issue was opened on the requests-toolbelt repo to address this.
 For the curious: https://github.com/requests/toolbelt/issues/354